-Whenever I’m in the mood to give oven-roasted asparagus a little pizzazz – for Easter brunch or Mother’s Day, for instance — I wrap thin slices of prosciutto around the asparagus spears.
+Whenever I’m in the mood to give oven-roasted asparagus a little pizzazz – for Easter brunch, Mother's Day, or a spring dinner party, for instance -- I wrap thin slices of prosciutto around the asparagus spears.
 This is such an easy way to make the roasted asparagus look fancy!

 I also love how the salty flavors of the prosciutto complement the subtly sweet flavor of roasted asparagus.

 For this dish, look for asparagus spears that are pretty thick (about 16 to 18 spears per pound).
 Thin asparagus spears are more difficult to wrap with the prosciutto and tend to dry out too easily in the oven.

 To prepare the asparagus, snap off the rough, woody ends at the bottom of the spears.
 Sometimes, I’ll snap off as much as an inch and a half of the asparagus.